iaspnetcore/MiniBlog.Core/README.md

 ## buy domain
 - Log in to your domain registrar
-  - [www.namesilo.com](https://www.iaspnetcore.com/Blog/BlogPost/5eb9e65e775d020216dbe009/wwwnamesilocom-registration-and-domain-name-purchase-operation-manual) -Buy a domain from www.namesilo.com
+  - [www.namesilo.com](https://www.iaspnetcore.com/Blog/BlogPost/5eb9e65e775d020216dbe009/wwwnamesilocom-registration-and-domain-name-purchase-operation-manual) - First, you’ll need to host a domain.Buy a domain from www.namesilo.com ,or You can use Cloudflare to purchase a domain.
 - Update your nameservers - change your default Nameservers to Cloudflare Nameservers
   - [Change Name Servers dns  to cf](https://www.iaspnetcore.com/Blog/BlogPost/5eb9e65e775d020216dbe009/wwwnamesilocom-registration-and-domain-name-purchase-operation-manual#mcetoc_1g2fliou61l) - Find the list of nameservers at your registrar.
 Add both of your assigned Cloudflare nameservers, remove any other nameservers, and save your changes.Change Name Servers dns  to cf
 ## buy server